INTERNAL RULES OF PROCEDURES

 - All matters directly or principally relating to:

-q.
-Committee on Ways and Means, Trade and Commerce. -This Committee shall be concerned on all matters or questions pertaining to or connected with the following;
+n.
+Committee on Ways and Means, Taxation, Industry and Commerce. -This Committee shall be concerned on all matters or questions pertaining to or connected with the following;

 - All matters directly and principally relating to the fiscal, monetary and financial affairs of the provincial government including tariff, taxation, revenues, borrowing, credit and bonded indebtedness.